dmtrmrv/maker/README.md

 Yes.
 And if you are already using it you can switch to Maker regenerate thumbnails and keep creating content.

 **Why use Portfolio Toolkit then?**
-Usually, when creating a portfolio, you want to display typical information about the project, like the name of the client, the release date and a link to the live version.
-Portfolio Toolkit has custom fields for this data.
+Usually, when creating a portfolio, you may want to display the typical information about the project, like the name of the client, the release date, and a link to the live version.
+Portfolio Toolkit has custom custom meta fields for that.

 Client - Client name for the project (e.g. ThemePatio)
 Date - Release date of the project (e.g. June 2016)